-For all expeditions, a non-refundable deposit of $1,500 will be required to secure your spot and to cover the vetting and advance costs.
-The balance is due by May 15th 2020.
-If the full payment is not received by then, the deposit will be forfeited and we will make the place available for another attendee.
-Please review our cancellation policy before booking.
+A non-refundable deposit of $250 will be required to secure your spot and to cover the vetting and advance costs.
+The balance is due one month prior to the expedition.
+The exact date will be shared with the registrants.
+If we don't receive the full amount by the due date, the deposit will be forfeited and we will make the place available for another attendee.

-The ticket price does not include flights or transport to and from the start/end point, visas, evacuations, insurances, or alcohol.
+The ticket price does not include flights, accommodation or travel expenses to and from the start/end point, visas, evacuations, insurances, or alcohol.

 Visa costs (as of writing):